odpi/tsc/README.md

 # ODPi Projects

-All ODPi project are overseen by the TSC according to the [governance processes](governance) as defined by the TSC and approved by the Board of Directors
+All ODPi project are overseen by the TSC according to the [governance processes](governance) as defined by the TSC and approved by the Board of Directors.

+*DRAFT - to be approved by the ODPi TSC*

 ## Incubating projects